-Seven organisations are classified by DAFF as organic certifiers:
+Seven organisations are classified by the Australian government as organic certifiers:

-Some of the certifying organisations have their own standards in addition to the National Standard.
+Some certifying organisations have their own standards in addition to the National Standard.

-Biodynamic farming is a type of organic farming pioneered by Austrian philosopher Rudolf Steiner, which places strong emphasis on ecological harmony and environmental sustainability.
-Biodynamic food is grown with particular composts, preparations and natural activating substances.
+Biodynamic farming is a type of organic farming pioneered by Austrian philosopher Rudolf Steiner.
+It uses traditional farming methods with prescribed preparations and places strong emphasis on ecological harmony and environmental sustainability.

 In Australia, biodynamic foods are covered under national organic certification.